adobeio/adobeio-documentation/sign/api_usage/enhancements_v6.md

 ### Agreement sharing

 This feature enables users associated with an agreement to share the agreement at any point of time through Adobe Sign APIs.
-This feature brings the agreement sharing capability in Adobe Sign web app and Adobe Sign APIs up to par.
+This feature brings the agreement sharing capability in Adobe Sign web app and Adobe Sign APIs at par.
 The  [POST /agreements/{agreementId}/members/share](https://secure.echosign.com/public/docs/restapi/v6#!/agreements/createShareOnAgreement) API exposes the agreement sharing feature.

 ### Authoring APIs